Temple Survey Project (NR), Bhopal

 The Temple Survey Project Northern Region, Bhopal was established in 1955.
 Shri Krishna Deva was the first Superintending Archaeologist of this Project.

-The Department wanted to explore, document, analyze and preserve unknown or known Temples of the country which were valued for their religious, social or cultural importance.
+The Department wanted to explore, document, analyze and preserve unknown or known temples of the country which were valued for their religious, social or cultural importance.
 The Temple Survey Project has the mandate to survey, recognize, document & analyze Temples through out the country by systematic studies and analysis.
-Consequently, two centers of Temple Survey had been founded.
+Consequently, two centers of the Temple Survey project had been founded.
 One is at Bhopal for the northern region and the another one is at Chennai to cover southern India.

 Since its inception, the Temple Survey Project (N.R.), Bhopal has been intensely involved in study of temples in the country and released various informative notes, books and many vital research papers.
 Scholars like Krishna Deva, B. L. Nagarch, R.D.
 Trivedi, Debala Mitra, M.D.
-Khare made extensive efforts for the documentation & analysis of the temples to enrich the knowledge of various important temples of northern India by their detailed study.
+Khare made extensive efforts for the documentation & analysis of temples to enrich the knowledge on various important temples of northern India by their detailed studies.
 Till today students of temple architecture are being benefitted by the works carried out by the scholars of TSP (NR).